colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 | **Hallucination spike** | Rate > 5% | Pause new deployments, roll back LLM | Immediate (P1 incident) |
 | **Pipeline failure** | Jobs fail >3× | Retry with backoff, alert data eng | If data loss risk |

 **Echo's gap:** They had basic application monitoring (server uptime, response times) but zero visibility into data health, model performance, or agent-specific metrics.
 When the agent gave wrong answers, they had no way to trace the problem back to data quality issues or model drift.
-No feedback loops existed—data and model problems were discovered only when users complained.
-No trace IDs—couldn't debug failures across layers.
-No evaluation framework—didn't know if retrieval quality was 50% or 95%.
-No PII controls in logs—risk of exposing sensitive data.
-No runbooks—every incident required manual diagnosis.
+No feedback loops existed- data and model problems were discovered only when users complained.
+No trace IDs - couldn't debug failures across layers.
+No evaluation framework - didn't know if retrieval quality was 50% or 95%.
+No PII controls in logs - risk of exposing sensitive data.
+No runbooks - every incident required manual diagnosis.
 Teams spent 60% of time firefighting instead of improving the system.

 ---

 **📊 INPACT™ Contribution:**

 This layer primarily addresses:
-- **A - Adaptive**: Continuous learning loops detect data quality issues, model drift, and retrieval problems automatically—triggering fixes within hours instead of waiting for quarterly reviews.
+- **A - Adaptive**: Continuous learning loops detect data quality issues, model drift, and retrieval problems automatically triggering fixes within hours instead of waiting for quarterly reviews.
 Accuracy improves from baseline to 85%+ within 90 days through systematic feedback.
 - **T - Trusted**: Trace IDs connect every query through all seven layers, enabling complete explainability of agent decisions.
 When asked "Why did the agent say X?", teams can trace back to exact data sources, retrieval decisions, and model confidence scores.

 Supporting contributions to: